 Album: Still Crazy After All These YearsReleased: 1975Charted:

 In a 1975 interview published in Rock Lives: Profiles and Interviews

 , Simon told the story of this song: "I woke up one morning in my apartment on Central Park and the opening words just popped into my mind: 'The problem is all inside your head, she said to me...'
 That was the first thing I thought of.
 So I just started building on that line.
 It was the last song I wrote for the album, and I wrote it with a Rhythm Ace, one of those electronic drum machines so maybe that's how it got that sing-song 'make a new plan Stan, don't need to be coy Roy' quality.
 It's basically a nonsense song."

-Paul Simon may have sung that there were 50 ways to leave your lover, but he only listed 5, which are:
+Paul Simon may have sung that there were 50 ways to leave your lover, but he only listed five, which are:

-Drop of the key, Lee, and get yourself free.
+5) Drop of the key, Lee, and get yourself free

 The German Soul group Tok Tok Tok covered this on their first album in 1999, which they titled 50 Ways To Leave Your Lover.
 Their version featured mouth-drums by the band's instrumentalist Morten Klein.
 It worked so well that the group used Klein's mouth-drums on many of their future recordings.